How to Start Karting

 Almost everyone can race, some at 60 or more

 Find out all about kart racing at Shenington near Banbury

 For those aged 6 - 14 years old, we have an introductory scheme called Lets Go Karting:

-Shenington Kart Racing Club was selected in 2008 as one of the clubs to hold the MSA sponsored Lets Go Karting scheme, giving youngsters an introductory taster session in a race kart.
+Shenington Kart Racing Club was selected in 2008 as one of the clubs to hold the MSA (now rebranded as Motorsport UK) sponsored Lets Go Karting scheme, giving youngsters an introductory taster session in a race kart.